Double-Adversarial Activation Anomaly Detection: Adversarial Autoencoders are Anomaly Generators: Prerequisites

-\SAD{} uses the principles introduced in Generative Adversarial Nets \cite{goodfellow_generative_2014} (GANs).
+\SAD{} uses the principles introduced in Generative Adversarial Nets \cite{goodfellow_generative_2014} and Wasserstein GANs \cite{arjovsky_wasserstein_2017}.
 GANs comprise two NNs: the generator and the discriminator.
-Our research is based on Wasserstein GANs \cite{arjovsky_wasserstein_2017}, which use an improved loss function.
-Given a sample from the training set $\vect{x} \in \set{X}$, the generator, $f_\text{gen}: \vect{n} \mapsto \tilde{\vect{x}}$ tries to generate samples that look indistinguishable from these, i.e. follow the same distribution $\tilde{\vect{x}} \sim P_\set{X}(\vect{x})$.
+Given a sample from the training set $\vect{x} \in \set{X}$, the generator, $f_\text{gen}: \vect{n} \mapsto \tilde{\vect{x}}$ generates samples that look indistinguishable from these, i.e. follow the same distribution $\tilde{\vect{x}} \sim P_\set{X}(\vect{x})$.
 The generator takes Gaussian noise as input, $\vect{n} \sim \set{N}(\vect{0}, \vect{1})$.
-During training, the discriminator tries to distinguish between real and generated inputs.
-The generator's objective is to fool the discriminator, which in turn learns to adapt to the features of the improved generated images in each step.
-As the networks have opposing objectives, they are called \emph{adversarial} networks.

-We use a special variant of GANs, the adversarial autoencoder \cite{makhzani_adversarial_2016} (AAE).
-Like usual autoencoders, it comprises two parts: the encoder and the decoder network.
+During training, the discriminator distinguishes between real and generated inputs.
+The generator's objective is to fool the discriminator, which in turn adapts to the features of the improved generated images.
+Adversarial autoencoders \cite{makhzani_adversarial_2016} apply the principle of GANs to AEs.
+Like usual AEs, they comprise two parts: the encoder and the decoder network.
 The encoder summarises the input to a low dimensional code vector, $f_\text{enc}: \vect{x} \mapsto \vect{h}_\text{code}, \dim{(\vect{x})} > \dim{(\vect{h}_\text{code})}$.
-In turn, the decoder tries to reconstruct the input from the code vector, $f_\text{dec}: \vect{h}_\text{code} \mapsto \hat{\vect{x}}$ During training, a discriminator network distinguishes between unit Gaussian noise and the code vector, while the encoder network tries to fool the discriminator.
-As consequence, the training samples will approximately follow a high-dimensional Gaussian distribution in the code layer.
-Hence, the AAE can be seen as an AE with a normalised code layer.
-In \SAD{}, we recombine and extend parts of the AAE in a new way to generate artificial anomalies.
-Figuratively, we remix patterns that the AAE's decoder has learned to produce artificial anomalies.
-Our evaluation shows that these artificial samples generalise well to yet unseen real anomalies.
+In turn, the decoder reconstructs the input from the code vector, $f_\text{dec}: \vect{h}_\text{code} \mapsto \hat{\vect{x}}$.
+During training, a discriminator distinguishes between a prior distribution and the code vector.
+As consequence, the training samples will e.g. follow a Gaussian distribution in the code layer.